Trip Summary and Itinerary Map

 - Digital voyage log

 - Educational lectures by expert onboard polar guides

 - Access to an onboard doctor and basic medical services

 - Loan of rubber boots for the voyage's duration

 - Comprehensive pre-departure information

-- Flights to & from points of embarkation/ disembarkation
+- Flights to and from points of embarkation/ disembarkation

 - Any additional pre/post land services, including meals

 - Soft drinks and alcoholic beverages other than those for special occasions

 - Items of a personal nature - laundry, beverages, communication, etc